aws4embeddedlinux/aws4embeddedlinux-ci-examples/README.md

 installing the CDK tool and bootstrapping the account you wish to deploy to.
 Additionally, you must have [Node](https://nodejs.org/en/) installed.

 > [!NOTE]
-> This library is tested against Node Versions 16, 18, and 20.
-If these versions are not available for your system, we recommend
+> This library is tested against Node Version 22.
+If these version are not available for your system, we recommend
 > using [NVM](https://github.com/nvm-sh/nvm) to install a compatible version.

 ### Clone and Setup NPM Project